 The University of Kansas School of Medicine Otolaryngology-Head and Neck Surgery (OTOHNS) training program accepts four new residents each year through the National Resident Matching Program (www.nrmp.org).
 Applicants must graduate from a LCME-accredited medical school in the United States or Canada and be able to obtain Kansas and Missouri medical licenses.
 Typically, we receive between 200 and 250 submissions annually.
 Approximately fifty applicants are invited to interview.
 When we host on-campus interviews, the face-to-face experience consists of round robin interviews with program faculty and PGY-3 residents.
 The remaining OTOHNS residents are available for questions and tours during breaks.
 Following the interviews, the faculty meets to prepare a rank list of the applicants in preparation for the final rank list submission.
 Interviewees are ranked based on their preparedness, ability, aptitude, academic credentials, communication skills and personal demeanor.
 The final NRMP match results are then available in March.
 Due to the COVID-19 pandemic, we are re-designing our interview process to optimize our ability to connect with candidates and showcase our awesome program during virtual recruitment.
 Stay tuned for details.

-The OTOHNS program consists of five years of OTOHNS training under the direction of the Residency Program Director Shannon Kraft, MD and Co-Associate Program Directors Lisa Shnayder, MD and Jennifer Villwock, MD.
+The OTOHNS program consists of five years of OTOHNS training under the direction of the Residency Program Director Shannon Kraft, MD and Associate Program Director Jennifer Villwock, MD.
 The Department's research program is directed by the Resident Research Committee, chaired by the OTOHNS Director of Research, Dianne Durham, PhD and Kevin Sykes, PhD, MPH.
 Our Clinical Competency Chair Justin Bond, MD helps to ensure successful learning outcomes in our robust training program.
 Senior Program Coordinator Toni Holthaus, MBA provides day-to-day coordination and support for the program leadership, current residents, and alumni.

-The University of Kansas Residency Program received a favorable review with commendation by the ACGME OTOHNS Residency Review Committee in 2010.
-No citations were given and a maximum five-year inter-review interval was awarded.
-Additionally, our Residency Program was rewarded a ten-year cycle within the ACGME's next accreditation system (NAS).
+The University of Kansas Residency Program has received favorable review with commendation by the ACGME OTOHNS Residency Review Committee and our Residency Program was rewarded a ten-year cycle within the ACGME's accreditation system.